teracow/googliser/README.md

 ***Optional:***

 `--always-download`
 Download images, even if number of original image links is less than requested.
-Default is to abort if the numnber of image links found is insufficient.
+Default is to abort if the number of image links found is insufficient.

 `-a [PRESET]` or `--aspect-ratio [PRESET]`
 The shape of the image to download.
 Preset values are: